• Skip to primary navigation

 Step one

 Wash limes well.
-Even if using organic, you need to soak and wash all limes to remove any residue and wax that may be on the skins.
+Even if using organic, you should soak and wash all limes to remove any residue and wax on the skins.

 Soak in a 50/50 solution of water and vinegar for about 15 minutes.
 Scrub with baking soda if you feel it necessary.